 Health Implications

 Health experts and industry regulators, however, have expressed concerns about the safety of engineered stone.
-Graeme Edwards, a former member of the national dust diseases taskforce and a Royal College of Physicians fellow, staes that engineered stone is associated with a much higher risk than other crystalline silica-containing products.
+Graeme Edwards, a former member of the national dust diseases taskforce and a Royal College of Physicians fellow, states that engineered stone is associated with a much higher risk than other crystalline silica-containing products.
 Edwards and others argue that the industry and regulators have failed to protect workers using engineered stone, indicating a need for stricter regulation or a ban.

 The Australian Council of Trade Unions (ACTU) and other unions have called for a blanket ban on engineered stone, citing that there is no safe level of exposure to the dust generated from cutting the material.
 The final decision on the ban and its scope is yet to be made, with Safe Work Australia’s report on the matter expected to play a crucial role in informing the decision.
+This has led to increased scrutiny of engineered stone manufacturers, with questions like why is Caesarstone banned highlighting the health risks associated with silica dust exposure.

 Related Studies